Home Remedies: Don’t Let the Bed Bugs Bite

 Steam your furniture.

 Bed bugs hate and are sensitive to heat and steam.
-Steam can get into spaces, all of the nooks and crannies, which cannot be reached, like the insides of a couch, where bed bugs can be hiding their nests.
-Other things that can be steamed are floors, curtains, carpets, any places in the house that do not have electrical wiring.
+Steam can get into spaces, all of the nooks and crannies that cannot be reached, like the insides of a couch, where bed bugs can hide their nests.
+Other things that can be steamed are floors, curtains, carpets, and any places in the house that do not have electrical wiring.
 For faster drying times, use dry steam.
-These bed bugs can also hide under fixtures and displays such as lamps and frames, and also the handles of drawers.
+These bed bugs can also hide under fixtures and displays such as lamps and frames, as well as the handles of drawers.
+The time to bring in a pest control expert is when even your steam cleaning isn’t having an effect, and you need that boost of professional help.
+ThermoPest bed bug heat treatment may just be what you need as they can permanently eliminate your bed bug problem with their heat technology, which is essential if the issue gets out of hand.

 Photo courtesy: http://www.pexels.com